 OutcomesWe conduct a bilingual or multilingual participatory assessment of local demographics, resources, experiences, and challenges.
 We provide leadership development and capacity building to enhance residents’ knowledge of local government functions.
 We generate consensus-based strategies to strengthen relationships, address community-identified issues, and support residents’ civic engagement and leadership in local government.

 The staff of the BIC program at UNC-Chapel Hill can provide the following to project partners:Project coordination and communications Participatory community assessment and bilingual reporting Workshop planning and facilitation Technical assistance for strategy and implementation Expertise on immigrant integration practices from North Carolina and beyond

-BIC works with two local governments on a pro-bono basis for three year cycles.
-We invite local governments to apply to the 2020-2023 cycle, deadline January 15, 2020.
+BIC works with two local governments on a pro-bono basis for two year cycles.
+We invite local governments to apply to the 2023-2025 cycle, deadline December 1st, 2022.
+To learn more about the BIC partnership, visit our program details page here.
 BIC offers consulting services to local governments, community groups organizations, and businesses.
 For more information, please contact Hannah Gill, 919-962-5453.
 Se habla español.

 National RecognitionU.S.
 Mayor’s Association, top ten programs nationwide for Building Inclusive and Compassionate Cities in 2019 –Chapel Hill BIC National League of Cities Award – Winston-Salem BIC Sanford, NC Mayor awards UNC BIC “Key to the City” White House Champions for Change, High Point BIC, Leader Alvena Heggins Impact Award – Anisha Steephen NC AARP Multi-Cultural Award